 The selection decision

-Once interviews are completed, an appointments committee is convened and the successful candidate is selected.
-That person will be telephoned and offered the position as soon as possible.
+Once interviews are completed, an appointments committee is convened, and the successful candidate is selected.
+That person will be phoned and offered the position as soon as possible.

 The University will go through appropriate pre-employment verification as part of its selection and offer process.
 You will be kept informed during this process.

 Unsuccessful candidates who have been interviewed are advised by phone or email and in writing, as soon as possible after the final decision has been made.